scottfr/SystemsBook/Understanding/understanding.md

 # Developing Understanding

+Evolving a model to surface insights can be a relatively straightforward and simple process as presented by the following model.

+# Model
+{"title": "Systems Thinking: The Essence of And?", "description": "To uncover the system one must continue to seek out the influences.", "load": "http://insightmaker.com/insight/3365"}
+# End Model

 ## Can Red Get to Grandma's House ##

 Here's a simple example of a question that might be answered with a model.
 And yes, it is quite obvious you could just do the math though would you get any better at building models if you did?